Pistachio Cookies (Italian-Style with Real Pistachios)

 I recommend using unsalted, raw pistachios for the best flavor and texture.
 If you only have salted pistachios, reduce the added salt in the recipe to avoid an overly salty cookie.

-If the dough feels too sticky, add a little more almond flour, one tablespoon at a time, until it’s easier to handle if it’s too dry or crumbly, mix in a little beaten egg white or a touch of melted butter until it comes together smoothly.
+If the dough feels too sticky, add a little more almond flour, one tablespoon at a time, until it’s easier to handle.
+If it’s too dry or crumbly, mix in a little beaten egg white or a touch of melted butter until it comes together smoothly.

 More Italian Cookie Recipes